 The Preliminary and Prospectus Examination will include at a minimum the oral and written presentation of a prospectus document describing the student's detailed proposed plan of research and a review of the relevant literature that indicates the student's potential contribution.
 The thesis prospectus will be presented orally in a session open to faculty, staff and students.
 This open session will be followed immediately by a closed session involving the student and the Examining Committee during which the Examining Committee may question the student regarding her/his proposed research as well as knowledge of the area(s) of specialization and appropriate tools for the analysis.
 The majority vote of this Examining Committee will determine whether the student has passed the exam.
 The student's advisory committee will direct the student in his or her preparation for the examination in conjunction with the Graduate Program Chair.
 Such preparation may include, for example, written or oral responses to questions the committee may pose.
-If the Examining Committee deems the student's performance to be inadequate, a second attempt at the Preliminary and Prospectus Examination will be allowed.
-Attempts beyond the second will be allowed only with approval of a petition to the Graduate School.
-Students will be required to successfully complete the Preliminary and Prospectus Examination within three semesters (not including summers) after successfully complete the Preliminary and Prospectus Examination within three semesters (not including summers) after successfully completing the Microeconomic Theory Prelim Exam (typically the fall semester of the student's 3rd year in the PhD program).
+If the Examining Committee deems the student's performance to be inadequate, a second attempt at the Preliminary and Prospectus Examination will be allowed only with approval of a petition to the Graduate School.
+Students will be required to successfully complete the Preliminary and Prospectus Examination within three semesters (not including summers) after successfully completing the Microeconomic Theory Prelim Exam (typically the fall semester of the student's 3rd year in the PhD program).
 The PhD prospectus document must be submitted for committee consideration no less than two weeks prior to the scheduled defense, and by the specific time specified by the Graduate Program Chair or designee.